-April 6, Day 6: Birding arund Gakiling and Targola Road areas.
+April 3, Day 6: Birding around Gakiling.
 This paved but infrequently traveled road leads through some of the most beautiful broad-leaf forests in the entire Himalayas.
 We have ample time to explore them, from the cool mid-elevations down to the warmer subtropical.
 Stretching away seemingly endlessly to the horizon, these magnificent forests have many tall trees sporting impressive girths on huge buttresses.
 Epiphytic orchids abound on the heavy branches, while the understory is often relatively clear.
 The mid-story is typically strung with enormous woody vines and lianas, and thick bamboo stands line the road in places.
 The diversity of forest habitats makes for a great number of birds possible along this transect.

-The following is a selection of just some of the birds recorded in this area: Rufous-throated Partridge (heard often, rarely seen); Black Eagle; Speckled Wood-Pigeon; Rufous-necked Hornbill; Ward's Trogon; Collared Owlet: Golden-throated and Bluethroated barbets; Bay Woodpecker; Gray-chinned Minivet; Black-headed and Pied Shrike-babblers; Common Green-Magpie; Sultan and Yellowcheeked tits; Sikkim Treecreeper; Striated Bulbul; Pygmy Cupwing; all three tesias; a great variety of warblers Gray-hooded, including Whitespectacled, Gray-cheeked, Chestnutcrowned and Black-faced; White-naped Yuhina; Rufous-capped and Golden babblers; Rufous-throated Wren-
+The following is a selection of just some of the birds recorded in this area: Rufous-throated Partridge (heard often, rarely seen); Black Speckled Wood-Pigeon; Eagle; Rufous-necked Hornbill; Ward's Trogon; Collared Owlet; Goldenthroated and Blue-throated barbets; Bay Woodpecker; Gray-chinned Minivet; Black-headed and Whitebrowed Shrike-babblers; Common Green-Magpie; Sultan and Yellowcheeked tits; Sikkim Treecreeper; Striated Bulbul; Pygmy Cupwing; all three tesias; a great variety of warblers including Gray-hooded, White-spectacled.
+Gray-cheeked, Chestnut-crowned and Black-faced;